Berlin Missionary Society: South African Republic/Transvaal

-It was at Botshabelo that the missionary R.F Güstav Trümpelmann, with the invaluable assistance of his erstwhile student, Abraham Serote, translated the Bible into Sepedi (Northern Sotho).
+It was at Botshabelo that Trümpelmann, with the invaluable assistance of his erstwhile student, Abraham Serote, translated the Bible into Sepedi (Northern Sotho).
 The publication in 1904 by the British and Foreign Bible Society of this combined effort was the first complete Bible in an indigenous language.
 Their work was interrupted by the Anglo Boer War, during which BMS missionary Daniel Heese was murdered by members of the Bushveldt Carbineers, an irregular regiment of the British Army.

 Both World Wars, when access to funding became severely limited, caused even greater disruption.
 Moreover, after World War II the Society's Berlin headquarters fell within the Soviet Zone of Occupied Germany.
 In 1961 the BMS established a branch in West Berlin, which remained in contact with its only remaining missionary field, namely in South Africa, for the next 28 years.
 However, from 1962 it began granting independence to its mission churches which, in time, became amalgamated with other Lutheran mission churches in the region and formed the Evangelical Lutheran Church in Southern Africa.